|

 Look at the final results to determine what works for you.
 If you can see a noticable difference between a digitally captured print and a film print (typically on enlargements) then something isn't right with the process.
 Internet files are typically small so the quality issues aren't seen until you get into hard-copy prints.
 The way we process our film and digital files is a lot more work than most photographers do.
 You can view both digital and film captured images on our website and in our studio and you won't be able to guess which is which.
 Two artists with the exact same 'tools' will create completely different works.

-Just remember that everyone is going to try to sell you on the 'advantages' of what they have to offer, many of the new 'advantages' in digital cameras are often only conveniences to the photographer and too often don't translate into any real benefit to you the customer.
+Just remember that everyone is going to try to sell you on the 'advantages' of what they have to offer, many of the new 'advantages' are often only conveniences to the photographer and too often don't translate into any real benefit to you the customer.
 (In some cases they actually add risk to the process.)
 To minimize the loss of digital images we make multiple copies on multiple types of media.
 By the time the lab is printing your images we will have at least 4 copies of each image on 3 different medias.
 Ever have a memory card with 300 images on it go bad?
 (Similar to a computer's hard drive crash... devistating!)
 Or worse yet, get lost?
 What has been done for years 'manually' is now only beginning to be able to be done 'digitally'.
 Don't believe the hype.

 The hype about 'digital' has been recently replaced with some of the realities: Most 'consumer' digital cameras have a tendency to overexpose highlights (which could result in the loss of detail in a white wedding dress).
 Digital capture reacts differently to light than film.
 Some digital cameras have an enlargement factor of 1.5x which makes wide-angle photography difficult.
 Consumer digital cameras are slow to respond and many do a poor job in low-light situations.
 Lighting and exposure problems in consumer digital cameras often effect sunset photos, reception candids and images that have fine patterns.